 While prostate cancer is mentioned in the national cancer strategy of most, but not all, EU countries, it does not always receive the prominence or focus that the scale and impact of prostate cancer makes necessary.
-For example, in France, prostate cancer is mentioned four times in the national cancer strategy, compared to 25 mentions, and a separate chapter, for breast cancer,1 despite more new cases of prostate cancer than breast cancer in 2018.2
+For example, in France, prostate cancer is mentioned five times in the national cancer strategy, compared to 20 mentions of breast cancer,1 despite more new cases of prostate cancer than breast cancer in 2020.2

-The LTPC Digital Atlas shows that out of all EU governments with a national cancer strategy, only four countries - Austria, Estonia, Germany and the UK (England)3,4,5,6 - have put in place specific, tracked targets on prostate cancer, for example to increase the proportion of patients surviving with prostate cancer beyond five years over a certain threshold.4
+The LTPC Digital Atlas shows that out of all EU governments with a national cancer strategy, only four countries - Austria, Estonia, Spain and the UK (England)3,4,5,6 - have put in place specific, tracked targets on prostate cancer, for example to increase the proportion of patients surviving with prostate cancer beyond five years over a certain threshold.4

 We believe that all European countries should have in place an ambition specific to prostate cancer that is measurable and achievable.

-The lack of a political focus on prostate cancer is clear from research15 into the political prioritisation of prostate cancer versus breast cancer.
-This shows that in five European countries - the UK, France, Germany, Spain and Italy - the number of political debates, discussions and groups related to breast cancer is always higher than the number for prostate cancer.7, 8,9,10,11
+The lack of a political focus on prostate cancer is clear from research7 into the political prioritisation of prostate cancer versus breast cancer.
+This shows that in five European countries - the UK, France, Germany, Spain and Italy - the number of political debates, discussions and groups related to breast cancer is always higher than the number for prostate cancer.8,9,10,11,12

-The same is true for the European Union with a European Commission Initiative on Breast Cancer and European Commission guidelines on breast cancer,12 but no equivalent focus on prostate cancer.
-The Beating Cancer Plan13 and Cancer Mission14 provide an excellent opportunity to ensure a renewed focus on prostate cancer.
+The same is true for the European Union with a European Commission Initiative on Breast Cancer and European Commission guidelines on breast cancer,13 but no equivalent focus on prostate cancer.
+The Beating Cancer Plan14 and Cancer Mission15 provide an excellent opportunity to ensure a renewed focus on prostate cancer.